Emerging {\gamma}-soft-like spectrum in 196Pt in the SU3-IBM (I): Introduction

 More than a decade ago, one of the authors (L. Fortunato) and his collaborators generalized the simple formalism (1), and a cubic-$Q$ interaction is introduced as follows \cite{Fortunato11} \begin{small}

 \end{small} where $\kappa_{3}$ is the coefficient of the cubic term.
 In the \textrm{SU(3)} limit, when $\chi=-\frac{\sqrt{7}}{2}$, the cubic interaction can describe an oblate shape (\textrm{SU(3)} oblate), which is different from the previous $\overline{\textrm{SU(3)}}$ oblate shape in Hamiltonian (1).
 This indicates that the previous description of the oblate shape with $\overline{\textrm{SU(3)}}$ symmetry can be replaced by the \textrm{SU(3)} symmetry and a new evolutional path from the prolate shape to the oblate shape can be established within only the \textrm{SU(3)} limit, see the bottom black line in Fig. 1.
 Thus an analytically solvable prolate-oblate shape phase transitional description within the \textrm{SU(3)} limit can be provided, see Ref. \cite{Zhang12}, which offers a rare example for finite-$N$ first-order quantum shape transition.
-The phase transitional point is also a degenerate point \cite{Zhang12}, which implies a hidden symmetry \cite{Wang22}.
-This hidden symmetry is responsible for the whole new progress in \cite{Wang22,Wang20,Zhang22,wang23,zhou23,wangtao}.
+The phase transitional point is also a degenerate point \cite{Zhang12}, which implies a hidden symmetry \cite{Wang22}. \textbf{This degenerate point is called SU(3) degenerate point, see the black point in the bottom black line in Fig. 1.} This hidden symmetry is responsible for the whole new progress in \cite{Wang22,Wang20,Zhang22,wang23,zhou23,wangtao}.
 Moreover, in this extended Hamiltonian $\hat{H}_{2}$, there is only a very tiny region of rigid triaxiality in the large-$N$ limit at $\chi=-\frac{\sqrt{7}}{2}$ when the parameter changes from the \textrm{U(5)} limit to the \textrm{SU(3)} degenerate point, see the green line in Fig. 1.